leonjalfon1/sdp-chaos/labs/03-litmus-chaos.md

 2. Select the `Self-Agent` and click on `Next`
   ![experiment](/images/experiment-2.png)

-3. Select the `Import a workflow using YAML` and upload the chaos experiment YAML configuration located in this repository at `sdp-chaos/litmus/sdp-chaos.yaml` and click on `Next`
+3. Select the option `Import a workflow using YAML` and upload the chaos experiment YAML configuration located in this repository at `sdp-chaos/litmus/sdp-chaos.yaml` and click on `Next`
   ![experiment](/images/experiment-6.png)
+  - For more info on how to configure experiments from `Litmus ChaosHub` refer to the section below.

 4. Give a name and a description to your experiment and click on `Next`
   ![experiment](/images/experiment-3.png)